camunda/camunda-bpm-examples/usertask/task-form-embedded-react/README.md

 ## Overview
 ### How can I add React to my Tasklist?
-  1. Download [React](https://unpkg.com/react@16.8.6/umd/react.development.js) and [reactDOM](https://unpkg.com/react-dom@16.8.6/umd/react-dom.development.js) into the `app/tasklist/scripts/react` of your webapp.
-  2. Add [loadReact.js](config/react/loadReact.js) to the same folder.
-This will add React and ReactDOM to the global scope.
-If you use the production build of react, adjust the imports accordingly.
+  1. Add [loadReact.js](config/react/loadReact.js) to `app/tasklist/scripts/react` of your webapp.
+This will load React and ReactDOM from a CDN and add it to the global scope.
+If you want to use other versions of React, adjust the import paths accordingly.
-  3. Add the loader as a custom script in `app/tasklist/scripts/config.js`.
+  2. Add the loader as a custom script in `app/tasklist/scripts/config.js`.
   ```javascript
     customScripts: [
       'scripts/react/loadReact.js'